YasheerahYaqoot/uav_vla/README.md

 This repository contains the code, data, and instructions for the paper:
-# "UAV-VLA: Vision-Language-Action System for Multicopter Mission Generation"
+# "UAV-VLA: Vision-Language-Action System for Large Scale Aerial Mission Generation"

 ---